ODS Conferences and Workshops

 March 10–11, 2015

-This intensive workshop is to bring together experts to provide a forum to consider options for including chronic disease endpoints in the setting of future dietary reference intakes (DRIs).
+This intensive workshop brought together experts to provide a forum to consider options for including chronic disease endpoints in the setting of future dietary reference intakes (DRIs).
 The DRIs are widely used in the design and evaluation of research studies and results, in planning and monitoring nutrition-related public health programs and initiatives, in assessing the nutritional status of individuals and groups, and in patient and consumer counseling and educational programs.
 The information will be used in planning for future DRI reviews.
-Panel experts will include nutrition scientists, biostatisticians, epidemiologists, clinical trialists, and toxicologists.
+Panel experts included nutrition scientists, biostatisticians, epidemiologists, clinical trialists, and toxicologists.